How to turn off Avast antivirus for Windows and Mac in 2025

 • Make sure Avast Security is checked

-• Uninstall and reinstall Avast if corruption is suspected
+• Uninstall and reinstall Avast if corruption is suspected, and check the Quarantine section in case critical files were mistakenly isolated.

 4. How to re-enable Avast antivirus (All platforms)

-Whether you used the system tray or disabled specific shields manually, knowing how to re-enable Avast after learning how to turn off Avast antivirus ensures your system doesn’t stay vulnerable longer than necessary.
+Whether you used the system tray or manually disabled specific shields, knowing how to re-enable Avast is important.
+This ensures your system doesn’t remain vulnerable longer than necessary.

 4.1.
 How to reactivate Avast protection